HEIG-VD-WEB/web-course/docs/courses/organisation/slides.md

 Here is some content...

-!!! note
-	Informal speaking.
-I will do my best do be inclusive, but if I do something wrong, please tell me.

 <!--  -->
 ## Staff

 Lecturer: Vincent Guidoux (Il/lui) (He/him)

 !!! note
+	Informal speaking.
+I will do my best do be inclusive, but if I do something wrong, please tell me.
-	This is a note appearing in the course but not the slides.
+	This note is not displayed in the slides.
+MAGIC !

 <!--  -->
 ## Objectives